UWrc/UWrc.github.io/docs/tools/containers.md

 ![sylabs]

-The largest collection of native Singularity containers can be found at the Sylabs.io Cloud Container Library [[www](https://cloud.sylabs.io/library)].
-This would be the ideal first place to look for containers built by others since it is maintained by the creators of Singularity and provides the native container format.
+The largest collection of native Apptainer containers can be found at the Sylabs.io Cloud Container Library [[www](https://cloud.sylabs.io/library)].
+This would be the ideal first place to look for containers built by others since it is maintained by the creators of Apptainer and provides the native container format.

 ### Docker Hub